luccahuguet/rustifier/README.md

    ```
    This script will check for the required prerequisites (Rust, WezTerm, and Helix) before proceeding with the installation.

 8. Follow the prompts to complete the installation.
-You'll be asked to choose between a basic or expanded installation.
+You'll be asked to choose between three installation types.

 ## Project Structure